RCXcrafter/EmbersRekindled/README.md

 - The bin is now made of lead since it's related to item transport/storage
 - The checkmarks in the codex have been replaced with a dawnstone dot on uncompleted entries
 - The mixer centrifuge now has small holes on the side to show what fluids are inside
+- Stampers now stop working when they're trying to output to a bin that's full

 ## Things I want to change:
 - There's a cool document with some of Elucent's plans for Embers, quite a bit of it has already been implemented by bord but there's also some ideas for some major changes and a port would be an ideal moment to implement them: https://github.com/RCXcrafter/EmbersRekindled/blob/rekindled/docs/elucent-plans.txt
-- The current alchemy system isn't very fun, there is an easy strategy to figure out the right amounts of ash for every recipe after just a single failed attempt and placing th ash in the pedestals isn't great either.
+- The current alchemy system isn't very fun, there is an easy strategy to figure out the right amounts of ash for every recipe after just a single failed attempt and placing the ash in the pedestals isn't great either.
 I want to change alchemy to a mastermind minigame where you have to figure out the correct order to put the aspectusses in.
 - Note from Bord: the ember cluster should be worth more than the sum of its parts
 - The extra metals should be more useful or they should be removed
 - More alloys?
 Without external mods the mixer centrifuge is just a dawnstone machine